IKIM-Essen/ClusterDocs/docs/paths/software-development.md

 ## 4. Publish through the governed route

 A local demonstration is not a production deployment.
-Complete the Class 6 application contract and request workflow before publication.
-Authentication, reverse proxying, TLS, logging, lifecycle management, data protection, and incident handling remain part of the reviewed RCC service boundary.
+Project vhosts are not yet released.
+Use Class 6 to prepare the application contract and future request, but do not present it as deployed.
+After release, authentication, reverse proxying, TLS, logging, lifecycle management, data protection, and incident handling will remain part of the reviewed RCC service boundary.